research-ag/icrc-84/icrc-84.md

 The `withdrawal_fee` can but does not have to coincide with the transfer fee of the underlying ICRC-1 token.
 It is charged for each withdrawal that a user makes and that results in a successful ICRC-1 transfer.

-`min_deposit` is the minimal deposit that is considered valid by the service.
-Any balance in a deposit account that is below this value is ignored.
-For example, say for the ICP token a service has defined `deposit_fee = 20_000` and `min_deposit = 100_000`.
-If the user makes a deposit of exactly `100_000` e8s then `20_000` will be deducted and the user will be credited with `80_000` e8s.
-The service will empty out the user's deposit account.
-As a result, the service will take in `90_000` e8s because the ICP ledger's transfer fee is `10_000` e8s.
-If instead the user had made a deposit of `99,999` then it would have been ignored.

-`min_deposit` must be larger than `deposit_fee`.
-For example, if `deposit_fee = 20_000` then `min_deposit` must be at least `20_001`.

-`min_withdrawal` is the minimal withdrawal that a user can make.
-Any withdrawal request below this amount will be denied.
-`min_withdrawal` must be larger than `withdrawal_fee`.
-For example, say for the ICP token a service has defined `withdrawal_fee = 20_000` and `min_withdrawal = 100_000`.
-If the user requests a withdrawal of exactly `100_000` e8s then the user will be debited with `100_000` e8s and the service will initiate a transfer of `80_000` e8s to the user.
-As a result, the service will pay `90_000` e8s because the ICP ledger's transfer fee is `10_000` e8s.
+`allowance_fee` specifies the fee that is deducted when the user makes a deposit via allowance.
+The `allowance_fee` can but does not have to coincide with the transfer fee of the underlying ICRC-1 token.
+It is charged for each successful deposit via allowance.

 Note: The service will never make transfers of amount 0 on the ICRC-1 ledgers even though ICRC-1 technically allows them.
-This is true for consolidation of deposits and for withdrawals.
+This is true for consolidation of deposits, for drawing from allowances and for making withdrawals.

 The token info can be queried with the following method.